 , The Holiday

 ?
 The idea is to savor the joys of being both single and coupled up with your best buddies.
-Grab the soda and keep the popcorn coming; pajamas and slippers are encouraged.
+Spike the soda and keep the popcorn coming; pajamas and slippers are encouraged.
 Men, you’ll probably want to skip the slumber party trappings and the chick flicks.
-Instead, go straight to the gold standard of guy movies: The Godfather
+Instead, go straight to the gold standards of guy movies: The Godfather

 Try one of these ideas and see if it isn’t a fun, fresh way to spend the night.
 Or come up with your own special spin on the 31st — but whatever you do, no wallowing in loneliness while home alone, got it?
 Good!